MikkelKongsgaard/SSArchitectures/feature_breakdowns/Create_subject_feature_breakdown.md

 ##### Authorization responsibilities

-- Check if the current user is a study branch coordinator
+- Check if the current user is a study branch coordinator.

 ##### Form editing responsibilities

-- Display a subject creation form
+- Display a subject creation form.
-- Fetch a list of teachers
+- Fetch a list of teachers.
-- Fetch a list of subjects
+- Fetch a list of subjects.

 ##### Subject validation responsibilities

-- Check if all fields are filled in
+- Check if all fields are filled in.
-- Check if a subject with the same code exists
+- Check if a subject with the same code exists.

 ##### Subject creation responsibilities

-- Store the new subject information
+- Store the new subject information.